rajmanna-dev/DakshSCRA/README.md

 ## Community
 Our developer community is the backbone of the ongoing Daksh SCRA project.
 We sincerely welcome you to join our community, participate in the conversation and stay connected with us for the latest updates.

 Feel free to contribute to the DakshSCRA project, submit any issues on our GitHub page.
+Read our [Contribution guidelines](https://github.com/coffeeandsecurity/DakshSCRA/wiki/Contribution-guidelines).

+If you find any bugs, report them to [d3basis.m0hanty@gmail.com](mailto:d3basis.m0hanty@gmail.com).

 > Please consider sharing your experience or thoughts about [DakshSCRA]([https://github.com/rajmanna-dev/DakshSCRA/](https://github.com/coffeeandsecurity/DakshSCRA)) with the border Open Source community.
 It really does help!